AK-ayush/EIP-INKERS/EIP-4/session-2/Assignment-2.md

 Then, in the first notebook, I have reduced the number of kernels in first and second convolutional layer to bring down the total number of model parameters below to `14,937` while achieving the best accuracy of `99.45%` within `20` epochs.

-And, in the second notebook, I have applied the `global Average Pooling` after applying the `1x1` convolutional to bring down the number of channels equal to number of classes.
+And, in the second notebook, I have applied the `Global Average Pooling` after applying the `1x1` convolutional to bring down the number of channels equal to number of classes.
 Total number of parameters used in this model are `14,072` while achieving the best accuracy of `99.47%` within `20` epochs.

 Please refer the notebook for deeper understanding.